«««« Click here for FINANCIAL CRISIS ASSISTANCE »»»»

 Call Before You Dig - 'Building a deck?
 Planting a tree?
 Installing a mailbox?
 811 is the new number you should call before you begin any digging project.
 A new, federally-mandated national 'Call Before You Dig' number, 811 was created to help protect you from unintentionally hitting underground utility lines while working on digging projects.
 People digging often make risky assumptions about whether or not they should get their utility lines marked due to concerns about project delays, costs and previous calls about other projects.
 These assumptions can be life-threatening.'
 (Common Ground Alliance, a member-supported industry association)

 Caring For Heritage Objects - Online guide to preserving your household valuables, including furniture, silver, musical instruments, documents & photographs, videotapes & sound recordings, works of art, and much more (Canadian Conservation Institute).
 Save Your Treasures the Right Way offers basic guidelines for saving family heirlooms, photos, and other keepsakes that have been damaged in floods or storms, plus additional advice on protecting valued items before & after disasters (Heritage Preservation and FEMA).
 The Institute of Conservation (ICON) also offers advice on the care and conservation of heritage objects or buildings.
 [NOTE: ICON's 'Links to Conservation Register website' are broken; use PDF links in the righthand column of the ICON page.]
-The Antiques Road Show's Tips of the Tradenew page provides helpful guidance on collecting, pricing, and caring for all sorts of antiques and collectibles (PBS.org).
+The Antiques Road Show's Tips of the Trade page provides helpful guidance on collecting, pricing, and caring for all sorts of antiques and collectibles (PBS.org).
 Connecting to Collections links to many resources on caring for different types of collections, including audio-visual materials, books, ceramics & glass, digital materials, photographs, textiles, wood, and more (Heritage Preservation, American Association for State & Local History, and Institute of Museum and Library Services).

 Dealing with Clutter - Practical advice on sorting, organizing, storing, and getting rid of stuff.
 Includes specific tips for handling your kitchen, clothes, kid's stuff, keepsakes, and all kinds of paper (legal/financial documents, magazines & newspapers, junk mail, etc.); from University of Illinois Extension Service.
 See also Clutter Busting Blog (by Brooks Palmer, author and professional 'clutter buster') and Rule Your Stuff (site includes advertisements).
 If you or someone you know has such a problem with clutter and disorganization as to disrupt or threaten health or safety, or lead to significant distress, the IOCDF Hoarding Center has information and resources that may be helpful (International OCD Foundation; non-profit organization).